Optimal consumption under loss-averse multiplicative habit-formation preferences: Illustrative Examples and Financial Implications

-Next, we provide sensitivity analysis for all the model parameters.
+In this subsection, we investigate how the optimal policies, corresponding to the power S-shaped utility of the previous subsection, are affected if we change the risk-aversion parameter $p$, the loss-aversion parameter $\kap$, or the loss reference level $\al$.
+When investigating sensitivity of our results with respect to a certain parameter, we change the value of that parameter while keeping the remaining parameters at their default values in \cref{eq:default_param_utility} and \cref{eq:default_param_market}.

 The top row of Figure \ref{fig:power_util_sens} illustrates sensitivity with respect to the risk tolerance parameter $p$.
-Note that $1-p$ is the (constant) relative risk aversion of the gain power utility in \eqref{eq:U_power}.
+Note that $1-p$ is the (constant) relative risk aversion of the gain power utility in \cref{eq:U_power}.
 So, a higher value of $p$ means that the agent is less risk-averse (i.e. more risk tolerant).
-The plots show the default value of $p=0.2$ by solid black curves, a more risk averse value $p=0.05$ by the dashed blue curves, and more risk-tolerant value of $p=0.6$ by the dash-dotted green curve.
-As the leftmost plot indicates, changing the value of $p$ only effects the curvature of the gain utility (i.e. utilities for $c>\al$).
-The next plot (i.e the center-left plot) indicates that the value function increases with risk-aversion.
-This is expected from the plot of the utility functions, since the utility function decreases as $p$ increases for values of consumption-to-habit ratio $c\in(0,1.5)$.
-The two plots on the right side indicate that more risk averse agents (with lower value of $p$) generally invest less in the risky asset and consume less, both of which are reasonable and expected.
-The plots also show that the threshold $x_0$ is increasing in $p$, that is, a more risk-tolerant agent takes a more strict austerity measure.
-Finally, we observe that the threshold and the consumption patterns are less sensitive to the change in $p$, while the investment policy is more sensitive.
+The plots show the default value of $p=-1$ by solid black curves, a more risk averse value $p=-2$ by the dashed blue curves, and the more risk-tolerant value of $p=0.0$ by the dash-dotted green curve.
+When $x$ is sufficiently larger than $x_0$ (that is, when the agent is sufficiently away from the austerity region), more risk averse agents (with lower value of $p$) generally invest less in the risky asset and consume less, both of which are reasonable and expected.
+The plots also show that more risk averse agents take stricter austerity measure by having a higher austerity threshold $x_0$.